jsf9k/ansible-arch-install/README.md

-# arch-install #
+# ansible-arch #

-Some Ansible playbooks to help install Arch Linux.
+Some Ansible playbooks to help install and configure Arch Linux.

 ## Usage ##